 The first step of content creation is audience research, a vital task that many brands rush through or avoid entirely.

 If you don’t know your audience’s demographics, interests, and pain points, there’s a good chance your content won’t resonate and visitors will bounce.
-In fact, one study found that 79% of winning marketers cite in-depth audience knowledge as their most critical factor.

 How to avoid: